klemmchr/MvvmBlazor/README.md

 for your frontend even when the business logic differs.

 As an example the weather forecast view model just references the interface of the service that is responsible to gather data.
 For Blazor serverside, it directly populates it, for Blazor serverside it gathers them from an api.
-The advantages of such patterns will especially get interesting when Blazor Native and Blazor Embedded will be available.